-The median length of service (LOS) of non-casual employees at the City on 30 June 2014 was 7.0 years with the longest serving period being 52 years.
-The median LOS varied from 8.0 years for continuing employees to 4.0 years for fixed-term employees; and also varied from 7.0 years for full-time employees to 6.0 years for part-time employees.
+The average length of service (LOS) of non-casual employees at the City at 30 June 2016 was 10.6 years with the longest serving period being 54 years.
+The average varied from 11 years for full-time employees to 7.8 years for part-time employees.